omnibond/idm-scripting/grouper/README.md

 ### Summary

-The Novell Identity Manager Scripting Driver allows you to write custom scripts in order to synchronize identity management information from Novell eDirectory™ to an external identity management system.
-This project contains Perl scripts that allow synchronization from your identity vault (eDirectory) to Grouper v2.3 or newer folders and groups.
+The NetIQ Identity Manager Scripting Driver allows you to write custom scripts in order to synchronize identity management information from the IDentity Vault to an external identity management system.
+This project contains Perl scripts that allow synchronization from your identity vault to Grouper v2.3 or newer folders and groups.
 Use the scripts right 'out of the box' or customize them further to meet your needs.

 ### Features